The DIGI HIU

 Moulded EPP Insulated Casing

 The best way to reduce heat losses is typically to insulate.
 In an HIU this is especially important as there is very little water content and so even a small heat loss results in temperatures dropping and the controls cycling the primary supplies to reheat.
 To significantly reduce this, the DATA, DIGI and SLIM HIU's makes use of engineered EPP (Expanded Polypropylene) moulded enclosures that encase individual components preventing any heat bridging to the environment, or to other components within the unit.
-The resulting heat losses are under 50 Watts, helping to ensure that cupboard temperatures do not rise significantly, and although the finished moulded casing looks good in itself, there is also an option for an outer metal cladding.
+The resulting heat losses are less than 50 Watts across our range, helping to ensure that cupboard temperatures do not rise significantly, and although the finished moulded casing looks good in itself, there is also an option for an outer metal cladding.

 Advanced Heat Exchanger Technology